billyrigdon/TheWord/README.md

 ## Features

 ### Multiple Bible Translations
-Explore various Bible versions including ESV, BSB, and more.
+Over 2400 Bible translations in over 1600 languages.
 Compare translations to deepen your understanding of scripture.

 ### AI-Powered Insights
 Harness the power of Gemini AI for contextual explanations, historical backgrounds, and personalized reading recommendations.
 Dive deeper into the Word with intelligent insights at your fingertips.